LibraryCarpentry/lc-first-website/about.md

 ### Contact

+You can follow Library Carpentry on [Twitter](https://twitter.com/LibCarpentry) or talk to other members of the community through our chatrooms.
+We have three - the [Lobby](https://gitter.im/LibraryCarpentry/Lobby), for general enquiries and conversations, a [workshop requests and planning](https://gitter.im/LibraryCarpentry/workshops) chatroom and another chatroom for [lesson development discussions](https://gitter.im/LibraryCarpentry/lesson-dev).
+You will need a GitHub username or Twitter handle to join any of these forums.

-If you wish to contact Library Carpentry, leave a message in our [chatroom](https://gitter.im/LibraryCarpentry/), raise a issue on [one of our lesson repositories](https://github.com/data-lessons), or get in touch with our of [our regional coordinators](https://github.com/data-lessons/librarycarpentry/issues/10#issue-181435373) through the form below.
+If you wish to contact Library Carpentry to request a workshop or ask a question, leave a message in our [chatroom](https://gitter.im/LibraryCarpentry/), raise a issue on [one of our lesson repositories](https://github.com/data-lessons), or get in touch with our of [our regional coordinators](https://github.com/data-lessons/librarycarpentry/issues/10#issue-181435373) through the form below.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSf2m4uYJ_-7EyuQA9071MICt2diG7X-IhJKfqKCyf8pJ77_aA/viewform?embedded=true" width="720" height="900" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>